Staff

 Miranda Durbin – Volunteer Bander

-Olivia (Liv) Fortuna grew up in Long Island, NY and graduated with a BS in Wildlife & Conservation Biology and a minor in Animal Behavior from the University of New Hampshire in 2019.
+Although Liv grew up in Nassau County, NY her passion for wildlife developed in New England.
+She graduated with a BS in Wildlife & Conservation Biology and a minor in Animal Behavior from the University of New Hampshire.
 Throughout her time in New Hampshire she fell in love with the north woods and became fascinated by its biodiversity.
-Liv’s passion for avian research began in 2020 when she worked with the Loon Preservation Committee studying Common Loons in New Hampshire.
+Livs passion for avian research began in 2020 when she worked with the Loon Preservation Committee studying Common Loons in New Hampshire.
 She found herself increasingly interested in the Eagles and Ospreys and after two years of Loon work decided to step into the world of raptors.
-In 2022 she conducted occupancy and reproduction surveys for California Spotted Owls in the Sierra Nevada Mountains.
-In 2023 she worked with Great Gray Owls in Yosemite National Park, conducting radio telemetry on tagged owls and vegetation surveys on utilized habitat.
-She is very excited to be working at HRBO this fall and is looking forward to expanding her knowledge of bird banding.
+Since 2022 she has spent her time in the Sierra Nevada Mountains of California working with both California Spotted Owls and Great Gray Owls.
+Liv first came to Hawk Ridge last year as a banding apprentice and is very excited to return to HRBO as the Owl Bander.
+She is looking forward to expanding her knowledge of different owl species and teaching what she loves.
+Liv also enjoys long hikes, yoga and reading.

 Steve Kolbe – Volunteer Counter